The SBTCI Bears No Relation to Actual Taxes on Business

 The Tax Foundation claims the State Business Tax Climate Index (SBTCI) measures state tax competitiveness, but the index misses the mark.

 There is little correlation between the SBTCI ranking and what businesses actually pay in state taxes.
 Consider the chart below.
-From top to bottom, it shows the states ranked by the SBTCI, with the states they consider most competitive at the top, least competitive at the bottom.
-Next to each state is its ranking according to one of the more defensible measures of state taxes actually paid by businesses — the Ernst and Young and Council on State Taxation (COST) annual ranking1 — and there is little correlation between the two.
-For example, Connecticut ranks 44th on the SBTCI but 2nd on COST, and Nevada is 5th on the SBTCI but 42nd on COST.
+From top to bottom, it shows the states ranked by the 2017 SBTCI, with the states they consider most competitive at the top, least competitive at the bottom.
+Next to each state is its ranking according to one of the more defensible measures of state taxes actually paid by businesses — the Ernst and Young / Council on State Taxation (COST) annual ranking1 — and there is little correlation between the two.
+For example, Connecticut ranks 43rd on the SBTCI but 5th on COST, and Nevada is 5th best on the SBTCI but 46th (only four states have higher taxes) on COST.

-In fact, of the Tax Foundation’s top 10 states (those with the most competitive tax systems based on the SBTCI), only Alaska, Utah and Indiana are among the 10 states with the lowest taxes on business according to COST.
-The average COST ranking of the other seven is 30th (meaning higher than average taxes), and two of those states are among the ten with the highest business taxes according to COST.
+In fact, of the Tax Foundation’s top 10 states (those with the most competitive tax systems based on the SBTCI), only Alaska, Utah and Oregon are among the 10 states with the lowest taxes on business according to COST.
+The average COST ranking of the other seven is 31 (meaning higher than average taxes), and two of those states (Nevada and Wyoming) are among the ten with the highest business taxes according to COST.